masonrware/cosi-103a-repo/PA2/README.md

 ### Description

-This PA manages a local database implemented in sequel via a console-based interface scripted in python.
+This PA manages a local database implemented in sql via a console-based interface scripted in python.
 There are a number of commands accessible from within the console as well as a testing suite and a log of a successful interaction with the program located within the root directory.

 The following are major additional methods and classes: